terrakube-io/docs/api/getting-started.md

 Lets create some workspace where we can use our templates.

 {% hint style="info" %}
-For more information about Terrakube extension please refer to the followin Github [repository](https://github.com/AzBuilder/terrakube-extensions).
+For more information about Terrakube extension please refer to the following Github [repository](https://github.com/AzBuilder/terrakube-extensions).
 If you want to create a new extension feel free to create an issue and send a pull request.
 You can even for the repository and create some private extension.
 {% endhint %}

-### Worspaces
+### workspaces

 A workspace is a folder inside a git repository where we store our terraform code, we can define all the terraform resources or we can just call a terraform module that is available inside Terrakube modules.